prollyyes/Compile32bitOnARM64/README.md

 Now, open a Terminal window and navigate to the directory where you downloaded the Dockerfile, and paste this: `docker buildx build --platform linux/386 --load -t ia32-assembly .`

-After that, run the container: `docker run -d -it --name ia32onARM -v ~/Path/to/directory/:/workspace ia32-assembly` and enter the correct path to the directory in which you want to save your files.
-They will be accessible inside the container, allowing you to easily edit and compile files without using VSC, which doesn't support i686.
+After that, run the container: `docker run -d -it --name ia32onARM -v ~/Path/to/directory/:/workspace ia32-assembly` with the intended path to the directory in which you want to save your files (you can also choose to create a new directory here by specifying a valid path to a non existing directory).
+Your files will be accessible inside the container, allowing you to easily edit and compile them without attaching the running container to VSC, which doesn't support i686.

-Lastly, interact with the container via the terminal through: `docker exec -it ia32onARM bash`.
+Lastly, interact with the container via the terminal through the command: `docker exec -it ia32onARM bash`.

 ### NOTE: Sadly, QEMU doesn't implement ptrace, hence making debugging using Valgrind and GDB impossible in the current version of my Container